 The documentary also goes into Staattsballett Berlin rehearsals for Duato's production of The Sleeping Beauty, where he "takes the dust away" by adding more fluidity and freedom to Petipa's classical steps, cutting mime and revamping some scenes entirely.
 For contrast, the filmmakers also follow Ratmansky to Harvard University's archives, where he pours through late 19th-century Stepanov notations of Petipa's work.
 "This is the language Petipa used," says Ratmansky.
 "I think this is important.
 It opens the door to an unknown language."

 Marius Petipa: The French Master of Russian Ballet is primarily in French and Russian with English subtitles, which can make watching narrated dance sequences somewhat challenging.
 But this 52-minute documentary is a quick and enlightening dive into ballet history, and the dancing is worth rewinding for.
-Available for streaming on Vimeo ($4.99) starting May 12, and soon on Amazon Prime and iTunes (stay tuned for links); DVDs are available for purchase at Icarusfilms.com and at Amazon.com.
+Available for streaming on Vimeo ($4.99) starting May 12, and on Amazon Prime ($4.99) and iTunes; ($4.99) DVDs are available for purchase at Icarusfilms.com and at Amazon.com.